ameernormie/category-theory-fp/README.md

 - Why is category theory important?
 - Is category theory only relevant to functional programming?

 Divide the problem in small chunks.
-Find the solution for small chunks and in the end combine the solutions in to one big solution.
+Find the solution for small chunks and in the end combine the solutions of small chunks in to one big solution.
 This is called composability.

 **Why not OOP?**
 Objects hide implementation and they hide exactly the wrong thing.
 Which makes them un-composable.